syncfusion-content/maui-docs/MAUI/Kanban-Board/Cards.md

 * [`Tags`]() - Used to specify the tags of a card.
 The tags will be displayed at bottom in default card template.
 * [`ID`]() - Used to set the ID of a card.

+N> The image URL can be set in two ways: using an assembly reference or a local assembly.
+Ensure that the image is stored in the `Resources/Images` folder for assembly references.

 {% highlight C# %}

 new KanbanModel()